 - 1 tbsp Makki Atta/ Yellow Corn Flour

-- To a heavy bottom skillet add 1 tbsp Ghee.
+- To a heavy bottom skillet add 1 tbsp Mustard Oil

-- Once the Ghee is hot add the Onions and sautee until light brown.
+- Once the oil is hot add the Onions and sautee until light brown.

 - Add chopped Ginger and Garlic and sautee until light brown.